Droplet Breakup in a T-junction

 This model studies the volume mass fraction of the immersed fluid in an emulsion.
 From the results, the creation of the droplet is clearly seen.
 Factors such as fluid flow and additive chemicals can also be studied to see how they affect droplet size and formation.

-This model is included as an example in the following products:CFD Module Microfluidics Module
+This model example illustrates applications of this type that would nominally be built using the following products:CFD Module Microfluidics Module

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Tabela de Especificações and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.